JessicaNations/BigJoelSafari/README.md

 My local petting zoo is a mere 6 years old and has an outdated, text-based website.
 I want to rebuild their site and give it user-focused features with room to grow.
 I want the zoo to have a more professional web presence to help drive traffic.
-I don't expect to be able to produce a fully fleshed-out site over the next 8 weeks of this capstone program, but instead want to focus on 4 key features.
+I have attempted to fully produce as much content as possible over the course of the 8 week capstone program, with a special focus on 4 key features.

 ## Features